reza-asad/Coding-Challenge/README.md

 some of the built-in functions will not run on Python 2.

 ### Word Count Problem
-To solve the porblem I iterate over lines of all the text files and counts the frequency of each word.
+To solve the porblem, I iterate over lines of all the text files and counts the frequency of each word.
 In order to find the words, first I remove characters such as `'-_.` from each line.
 Then I split over the non-alphanumeric characters.
 The words are